coltekin/ud-docs-tr/_tr-overview/tokenization.md

 # Tokenization

-**This document is a work-in-progress proposal.
-See http://universaldependencies.github.io/docs for current/accepted specification**

 Word tokenization of Turkish is similar to the other languages writing using Latin alphabet.
 However, syntactic analysis of Turkish often requires sub-word units as syntactic tokens.
 These tokens are called *inflectional groups* (IGs), and typically determined during morphological analysis/disambiguation in an NLP pipeline.

 ## Inflectional Groups